Warring States period: The three Jins recognized (403–364 BC)

-In 403 BC, the Zhou court under King Weilie officially recognized Zhao, Wei and Han as immediate vassals, thereby raising them to the same rank as the other warring states.
+In 403 BC, the court of King Weilie of Zhou officially recognized Zhao, Wei and Han as immediate vassals, thereby raising them to the same rank as the other warring states.

 From before 405 until 383 BC the three Jins were united under the leadership of Wei and expanded in all directions.
 The most important figure was Marquess Wen of Wei (445–396 BC).
 In 408–406 BC he conquered the State of Zhongshan to the northeast on the other side of Zhao.
 At the same time he pushed west across the Yellow River to the Luo River taking the area of Xihe (literally 'west of the [Yellow] river').

 The growing power of Wei caused Zhao to back away from the alliance.
 In 383 BC it moved its capital to Handan and attacked the small state of Wey.
 Wey appealed to Wei which attacked Zhao on the western side.
 Being in danger, Zhao called in Chu.
 As usual, Chu used this as a pretext to annex territory to its north, but the diversion allowed Zhao to occupy a part of Wei.
 This conflict marked the end of the power of the united Jins and the beginning a period of shifting alliances and wars on several fronts.

 In 376 BC, the states of Han, Wei and Zhao deposed Duke Jing of Jin and divided the last remaining Jin territory between themselves, which marked the final end of the Jin state.

 In 370 BC, Marquess Wu of Wei died without naming a successor, which led to a war of succession.
 After three years of civil war, Zhao from the north and Han from the south invaded Wei.
 On the verge of conquering Wei, the leaders of Zhao and Han fell into disagreement about what to do with Wei, and both armies abruptly retreated.
 As a result, King Hui of Wei (still a Marquess at the time) was able to ascend the throne of Wei.

-By the end of the period Zhao extended from the Shanxi plateau across the plain to the borders of Qi.
+Zhao extended from the Shanxi plateau across the plain to the borders of Qi.
 Wei reached east to Qi, Lu, and Song.
-To the south, the weaker state of Han held the east-west part of the Yellow River valley, surrounded the Zhou royal domain at Luoyang and held an area north of Luoyang called Shangdang.
+To the south, the weaker state of Han held the east–west part of the Yellow River valley, surrounded the Zhou royal domain at Luoyang and held an area north of Luoyang called Shangdang.